Full Moon on

 Moon before ascending node

-7 days after descending node on 30 April 2028 at 22:47 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 13 May 2028 at 20:46 in ♑ Capricorn.
+7 days after descending node on 30 April 2028 at 22:47 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 13 May 2028 at 20:46 in ♑ Capricorn.

 Moon before southern standstill

-10 days since the previous standstill on 28 April 2028 at 08:04 in ♊ Gemini when the Moon has reached North declination of ∠26.020°, the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-25.961° at the point of next southern standstill on 11 May 2028 at 03:45 in ♐ Sagittarius.
+10 days since the last northern standstill on 28 April 2028 at 08:04 in ♊ Gemini when the Moon has reached North declination of ∠26.020° the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-25.961° at the point of next southern standstill on 11 May 2028 at 03:45 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy